MS and Marijuana: The Story of a Skeptic Turned Believer

 Eased my pain and spasms

-The big takeaway here is that different strains (and even mixes of strains) can have different effects because of the varying percentages of cannabinoids.
-We are now seeing more and more strains bred to have increased percentages of particular cannabinoids.
-When you go to a dispensary, you can typically tell someone what your symptoms are and they can help you pick out the appropriate strain or mix of strains.
-So if I have a side effect like paranoia or the “munchies”, it’s because I didn’t select the right strain.
+Not all marijuana is the same.
+Different strains contain different percentages of cannabinoids and can have different effects.
+When you go to a dispensary, you can typically tell someone what your symptoms are, and they can help you pick out the appropriate strain or mix of strains.
+So if I have a side effect like paranoia or the “munchies,” it’s because I didn’t select the right strain.

 Alternatives to smoking